HenriquesLab/DL4MicEverywhere/docs/DATA.md

 # Preparing Data

-The DL4MicEverywhere notebooks are designed to work with common microscopy image formats and require your data to be structured in a specific way.
-Here are some tips for preparing your data to use with the notebooks:
+The DL4MicEverywhere notebooks are generally compatible with standard microscopy image formats and necessitate a specific data structure.
+Here are some guidelines for preparing your data for use with the notebooks:

 ## Supported Image Formats

-The notebooks support uncompressed image formats:
+The notebooks are compatible with uncompressed image formats:

 - TIFF (.tif)
 - PNG (.png)
 - JPEG (.jpg)

-Other formats like proprietary microscope files or **compressed TIFFs** are not directly supported.
-You will need to convert these to one of the above formats first.
-Fiji/ImageJ could be useful for this.
-Check the [troubleshooting](TROUBLESHOOTING.md) page.
+Proprietary microscope files or **compressed TIFFs** are not directly supported.
+These need to be converted to one of the supported formats.
+Fiji/ImageJ can be used for this purpose.
+Refer to the [troubleshooting](TROUBLESHOOTING.md) page for more information.

 ## Data Organization

-Organize your image data into separate folders:
+Your image data should be organized into separate folders:

-- `raw` - Contains the raw input images
+- `raw` - This folder should contain the raw input images
-- `labels` - Contains any ground truth labels
+- `labels` - This folder should contain any ground truth labels
-- `train` - Training images (can symlink from raw)
+- `train` - This folder should contain the training images (can symlink from raw)
-- `test` - Test images (can symlink from raw)
+- `test` - This folder should contain the test images (can symlink from raw)

 This folder structure is expected by many of the notebooks.

 ## Ground Truth

-For supervised learning notebooks, you need ground truth labels, such as:
+For supervised learning notebooks, ground truth labels are required, such as:

 - Segmentation masks
 - Landmarks or contours
 - Class labels

 Store labels in common formats like PNG masks or CSV files.
-Ensure labels correspond to the right input images.
+Ensure labels correspond to the correct input images.

 ## Training vs Test Split

-Split your data into separate training and test sets.
-A common split is 80% training, 20% test.
+Your data should be split into separate training and test sets.
+A common split is 80% for training and 20% for testing.

-Use symlinking to avoid duplicating data between the `train` and `test` folders.
+Symlinking can be used to avoid duplicating data between the `train` and `test` folders.

 ## Resizing

-Many notebooks require a consistent image size, typically 512x512 or 256x256 pixels.
+Many notebooks require images of a consistent size, typically 512x512 or 256x256 pixels.
 Resize your images to match the expected notebook input shape.

-Use a Lanczos or cubic interpolation method for best results when downsizing.
+When downsizing, use a Lanczos or cubic interpolation method for optimal results.

 ## Normalization

-Normalize pixel values to the 0-1 range.
-This improves training stability.
+Normalize pixel values to the 0-1 range to enhance training stability.

 In Python: